Scrum of Scrums

 ✥ ✥ ✥

-When more then one Development Team needs to work together to create a potentially releasable product Increment, inter-team coordination warrants explicit attention.
+When more than one Development Team needs to work together to create a potentially releasable product Increment, inter-team coordination warrants explicit attention.

 Multiple Development Teams working on the same product need to coordinate their work and resolve inter-team dependency issues.
 But you often cannot know in advance all of the dependencies and how to resolve them.
 Even with extensive up-front planning, during the Sprint unforeseen dependencies may emerge that need to be handled by the teams.

 Preferably a Development Team should be able to completely develop a Product Backlog Item (PBI) in isolation.
 In that case you only need to worry about integrating multiple independent PBI’s into one product.
 In some cases however, it is not possible or desirable for a single team to develop a PBI on its own and we end up with PBIs that span multiple Development Teams.
 Frequent collaboration and synchronization enable the Development Team to produce a Regular Product Increment every Sprint.
 Each Development Team develops independently, but all Development Teams together should produce an integrated whole.

 Introduce a recurring Scrum of Scrums event where Development Team representatives create a shared plan to discover and resolve inter-team dependencies and impediments.

 Answering the first question helps identify overlapping work an dependencies that need to be coordinated.
 The Development Teams choose which PBIs to implement, therefore< they also know with which other Development Team they need to work together the coming Sprint to perform overlapping work.
 In answering the second question, the involved Development Team plan the work needed to develop and perform the overlapping work.